abdullathedruid/CTF/README.md

 - Anyone can participate.
 No need for KYC, and no censorship.
 It doesn't matter if you live in legally complex jurisdictions like Cuba, Burma, South Sudan, North Korea or the United States, anyone with access to the Ethereum blockchain can participate.
 - Anyone can create markets.
 This captures the long tail of the market that centralised exchanges do not even know about.
 Your favourite e-sports team is going to have a match and you want to bet on them?
 You are convinced favourite youtuber is going to break up with her boyfriend?
 Think Tether is going to implode?
 Go and create a market.

 As the first place in the KLEROS hackathon we created an MVP for a betting exchange where anyone can create a market and anyone can participate (using KLEROS to settle disputes).
-For more info click [here](https://docs.google.com/presentation/d/16vEH2UnRrnTMHQSUnnPcE89CQRVJQxrqghoi4duKr3I/edit?usp=sharing) and [here (KOVAN)](https://github.com/dpball/supremecourt) desu.
+For more info click [here](https://docs.google.com/presentation/d/16vEH2UnRrnTMHQSUnnPcE89CQRVJQxrqghoi4duKr3I/edit?usp=sharing) and [here](https://github.com/dpball/supremecourt) desu.
 Now we will build upon our previous award winning work and the Gnosis Conditional Token Framework to create a further feature.

 ## Accumulator bets